Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Minnesota and its opponents have gone over the current 44-point total in five of eight games this season.
+- Minnesota's games this season have gone over 44 points five of eight times.

-- Saturday's over/under is 2.0 points lower than the two team's combined 46 points per game average.
+- The combined points per game average of the two teams, 46, is two points above Saturday's over/under.

-- These two squads combine to surrender 42.2 points per game, 1.8 fewer than this contest's over/under.
+- These two squads combine to allow 42.2 points per game, 1.8 fewer than this contest's over/under.

 - The Golden Gophers and their opponents have scored an average of 51.5 points per game in 2021, 7.5 more than Saturday's total.